Top 25 Bollywood classic hits of O. P. Nayyar – Asha Bhosle combination

 Pukarta Chala, Jaayiye Aap Kahan and Yeh Hai Reshmi from Mere Sanam, Aao Husoor Tum Ko from Kismat and Woh Haseen Dard De Do from Humsaya, Aankhon Se Jo Utri Hai Dil Mein from Phir Wohi Dil Laya Hoon, Bahut Shukriya Badi Meherbani from Ek Musafir Ek Hasina, Haat Aaya Hai from Diya Aur Mohabbat, Diwana Hua Badal from Kashmir Ki Kali etc are some of my most favorite songs of the duo.
 Hit Girl – Asha Parekh sync-lipped to Asha for most of these songs as well.
 Also read: Asha or Lata, whose voice suits Asha Parekh most?

 From the list it is pretty clear, Asha Bhosle remained most successful with Asha Parekh and Sharmila Tagore.
 Her voice perfectly matched with both these actresses, and O. P. Nayyar well explored it.
 Third actress name to mention is Madhubala, followed by Mumtaz, for whom Asha Bhosle sang a few sensuous numbers.
 Time may pass by in quick succession, but good songs and renditions are going to stay in music lovers’ hearts forever.
-That’s why such songs composed 50 or 60 years have not lost their popularity, and remixed multiple times.
+That’s why such songs composed 50 or 60 years have not lost their popularity, freshness and charm, and remixed multiple times.